osuagwu/laradmin/packages/bethelchika/laradmin/docs/install.md

 User login and registration are handled normally by Laravel controllers and views, unless when using social login which is handled by Laradmin.

 #### Password policy
-Laradmin config include `rules.password` which allows you to set password rules what can conviniently be used sitewide.
+Laradmin config include `rules.password` which allows you to set password rules what can conveniently be used site-wide.
 The rules set in this config will automatically be used by laradmin when setting/resetting a password.
-To make sure that the same password rule is used sitewide, make sure that this rule is used in the Laravel's App\Http\Controllers\Auth\RegisterController and App\Http\Controllers\Auth\ResetPasswordController.
+To make sure that the same password rule is used site-wide, make sure that this rule is used in the Laravel's App\Http\Controllers\Auth\RegisterController and App\Http\Controllers\Auth\ResetPasswordController.
 For the former you can just modify the `validation()` method and for the latter you should override the  `rules()` method provided through a trait.

 ## Modifications of Controllers
-ONLY IF YOU WANT TO MAKE CHANGES TO A LARADMIN CONTROLLER, you can make copies of the Controllers from Laradmin and place them in Laravel app's default controller folder.
-To do this make a folder named *Laradmin* in your controller folder; Then create further folder *User* and *CP* inside 'Laradmin'.
-Now you can E.g copy  'BethelChika\Laradmin\Http\Controllers\User\UserProfileController.php' into your '...app\Http\Controllers\Laradmin\User\' to modify it.

->Don't forget to change namespace after moving the controller.
-In the example above you will need to change the namespace from `BethelChika\Laradmin\Http\Controllers\User` to `App\Http\Controllers\Laradmin\User`

->However you could simply override a route of interest by redeclearing the route yourself, then provide your own controller which could be a modified copy of the original from Laradmin
+You could override a route of interest by redeclaring the route yourself in your main application, then provide your own controller which could be a modified copy of the original from Laradmin.
+You can of course modify or replace the views.